-"[The people presented] the Ark of Testimony and its rods [to Moshe]."
+"The Ark of the Testimony and its staves, and the lid."
 (39:35)

 The rods had to remain attached to the Ark even after it was placed in the Holy of Holies (Shemos 25:15).
 One reason for this is because it might be necessary at some point to take the Ark out of the Tabernacle hurriedly.
 If there were no permanently attached rods, there might not be time to check if the available rods were strong enough to bear the Ark's weight.
 Permanently installed rods preclude this concern.
 (Sefer HaChinuch 96)